nqmn/adddosdn/README.md

 A comprehensive framework for generating network security datasets in Software-Defined Networks (SDN).
 This tool creates realistic datasets containing both normal traffic and various types of DDoS attacks for cybersecurity research and machine learning.

-## 🎯 What Does This Do?

-This framework helps researchers and security professionals create datasets for:
-- **DDoS Attack Detection**: Training machine learning models to identify attacks
-- **Network Security Research**: Studying attack patterns and defense mechanisms
-- **Cybersecurity Education**: Learning about SDN security and attack types
-- **Defense System Testing**: Evaluating security tools and detection systems

 ## 🚀 Quick Start Guide

 ### Step 1: Setup Your Environment